AatifTripleA/tictactoe_player_vs_player/README.md

 ## Key Tasks

-- [ ] Make tictactoe_ply_vs_ply.py to play with two players against each other
+- [X] Make tictactoe_ply_vs_ply.py to play with two players against each other

-- [ ] Create TicTacToe class and add methods
+- [X] Create TicTacToe class and add methods

 - [ ] Make any other user friendly improvements

+- [ ] Add class documentation